15 Hotels Fit for a Chef

 637-641 Chapel St, South Yarra VIC 3141, Australia

-Considered one of Australia’s best living painters, John Olsen is famous for his squiggly-lined watercolor and oil renditions of the antipodean landscape, often marked by a big hot sun or a central body of water.
-The second property in the...
+Considered one of Australia’s best living painters, John Olsen is famous for his squiggly-lined watercolor and oil takes on the antipodean landscape.
+Fitting, then, that the second property in the Art Series Hotel Group immerses guests in...

 Sköldungagatan 2, 114 27 Stockholm, Sweden